IvorySQL/Ivory-www/docs/Compatibillity_Features/alter_table.md

 ```ADD keyword```
 	Add column for table, can add one column or add multiple column.
 ```MODIFY keyword```
-	Modify column for table , can modify one column or modiify multiple column.
+	Modify column for table , can modify one column or modify multiple column.
 ```DROP keyword```
 	Drop column for table, can drop one column or drop multiple column.
 ```USING keyword```